Introducing Cite:Your AI content agent.

 Should I create comparison content that mentions competitors?

 Yes.
 Brands that publish honest comparison content get cited more by AI.
 A page comparing your product against competitors with real trade-offs signals trustworthiness.
 AI deprioritizes one-sided marketing pages in favor of balanced assessments.
+This is also a key component of generative engine optimization for any ecommerce brand.

 Sources